impactfitnessoakland.com

 When to Deload

-• On a schedule — many programs deload every 4–8 weeks as a default, before fatigue becomes a problem.
+• On a schedule.
+Most well-built programs deload every 4–8 weeks by default — before fatigue becomes a problem.
+This is the low-risk, high-return version.

-• By feel — when performance drops, motivation dips, sleep worsens, or soreness stops resolving, the body is asking for one.
+• By feel.
+When performance drops on lifts that were moving well, sleep worsens, motivation dips, or soreness stops resolving between sessions — the body is asking for one.

-• Around life stress — a brutal work stretch is a reason to deload, because total stress is what recovery has to handle, not just gym stress.
+• Around life stress.
+A brutal week of travel, work deadlines, or family crisis is a reason to deload.
+Total stress is what recovery has to handle, not just gym stress.

 Common Mistakes

 1. Never deloading.
-The “more is always better” mindset is how motivated people grind themselves into plateaus and injuries.
+The “more is always better” mindset is how motivated adults grind themselves into plateaus and overuse injuries.
+The most disciplined clients tend to be the worst at this.

 2. Deloading by quitting.
-A deload is reduced training, not no training.
-Stopping entirely loses momentum and the light stimulus that aids recovery.
+A deload is reduced training, not zero training.
+Total rest loses momentum, and the light stimulus of a proper deload actually aids recovery.

 4. Waiting until you’re broken.
 The best deload is slightly early.
-By the time you’re truly run-down, you’ve already lost progress.
+By the time you’re truly run-down — sleeping poorly, missing lifts, joints achy — you’ve already lost progress.
+Preventive deloads beat rescue deloads every time.

 How often should I deload?

-No. A week of reduced training doesn’t lose muscle or strength; it clears fatigue so your strength can show up.
-Most people come back stronger.
+No. A week of reduced training doesn’t detrain you — it clears fatigue so the strength you already built can show up.
+Most clients come back stronger the following week, not weaker.

 Can I just take the week off instead?

-You can, but light training usually aids recovery better than total rest and keeps your routine intact.
-A true break is fine occasionally, but it’s a different tool.
+You can, but light training usually aids recovery better than total rest and keeps the routine intact.
+An occasional real vacation from training is fine; use it strategically rather than reflexively.

 Suggested Next Step